bklppr/yolo2_onnx/README.md

 # Objective - Using ONNX for Inference
-convert YOLO2 and VGG models of pytorch into ONNX format, and do inference by onnx-tensorflow or onnx-caffe2 backend.
+convert YOLO2 and VGG models of PyTorch into ONNX format, and do inference by onnx-tensorflow or onnx-caffe2 backend.

 ## GUI-demo
-Command line:
+Under this root folder, open terminal and input command line:
 ```
 python GUI.py
 ```